arc12/simpsons-pt/README.md

 # Simpson's Paradox
 _This documents the configuration files which allow the Plaything to be customised and notes how they relate to various useage scenarios._

+Plaything name: simpsons

-## Component Views
+## Plaything Specification
+Refer to the README in the pg_shared repository/folder for common elements; this README refers only to the elements which are specific to the Simpson's Paradox Plaything.
+For the Attribute Issues Plaything, the Specifications folder is Config/simpsons.

-There are three views:
+Available views:
-- Explore (Categorical)
+- "explore-categorical"
-- Explore (Continuous)
+- "simulate-categorical"
-- Simulate (Categorical)
+- "explore-continuous"

 The Specification determines which of categorical vs continuous views are valid; be sure to set the __menu__ items correctly.

 Notes:
 - Simulate is only available for the categorical case and takes its starting parameter values from the CSV file which defines the Explore case, although this need not be included in the menu.
-- The menu label used for both Explore views is the same but the URL differs.
+- The menu label used for both Explore views is the same but the URL differs; the menu does not include "Categorical" etc.

-## Specification Files Definition

-{standard bits}

 ### detail - categorical
 - question [simple text]: is the optional "poser" question to present on the Explore view.